You are hereHow do I germinate marijuana seeds?

 Within that 10-day period, you will notice that some seeds germinate right away and others take a little bit longer.
 The amount of time does not really have anything to do with how healthy your plant will be in the long run.
 It usually has more to do with the placement of the seed and where its root sprouted.

-Before they get their first leaves, you only want to use your lights as a heating source to maintain a warm environment.
+Before seedlings get their first leaves, you only want to use your lights as a heating source to maintain a warm environment.
 The actual light will not help young seedlings grow faster until they've developed their first set of leaves.

 If you will be transplanting your seedlings again, avoid transplanting until they are well established and have a couple of sets of leaves (nodes).
 Some growers will plant seedlings in a growing medium in a solo cup or peat pot, so they can just cut away the cup for easy transplanting.